AliH7861/garbageClassifier/README.md

 ## Contact

-Have questions, feedback, or ideas?
+Have questions, feedback, or ideas???

 We’d love to hear from you!